The Unholy Three (1925 film): Production

-With The Unholy Three, Thalberg, Browning and Chaney established a highly creative and profitable collaborative trio that produced seven more films at M-G-M, marking the zenith of both Browning’s and Chaney’s careers.
+With The Unholy Three, Thalberg, Browning and Chaney established a creative collaboration that was profitable with seven more films produced at M-G-M, marking the zenith of both Browning’s and Chaney’s careers.

 Browning arrived at M-G-M well-versed in the techniques of "trick photography".
 The "ape" that dispatches the strongman Hector (Victor McLaglen) was actually a three-foot-tall chimpanzee who was made to appear gigantic with camera trickery and perspective shots.
 When Echo removes the ape from his cage, the shot shows Echo (with his back turned to the camera) unlocking the cage and walking the ape to the truck.
 The ape appears to be roughly the same size as Echo.
 This effect was achieved by having Harry Earles (who played "Tweedledee" in the film) play Echo for these brief shots, and then cutting to Chaney, making it seem as though the ape is gigantic.
 (In the 1930 remake, the ape was played by Charles Gemora.)